semiprime/pygenda/docs/Contributing.md

 The file [Development.md](Development.md) contains some development hints.

+If you contribute a change, please do add your name or pseudonym to the Contributors section in the About dialog, or let us know your preferred name and we'll add it.
+(If you'd rather not be listed, that's fine too.)

 Graphic design
 --------------
 If you know CSS, you can help improve the graphic design/layout.